 Tunnel modifications will be required on the four tunnels located in San Francisco.
 This effort is needed to accommodate the required clearance for the OCS to support electrification of the corridor.
 Outside of the PCEP scope, Caltrain Engineering has requested the PCEP team to manage completion of design and construction for the Tunnel 1 and Tunnel 4 Drainage and Track Rehabilitation Project.
-The Tunnel Drainage and Track Rehabilitation Project.
+The Tunnel Drainage and Track Rehabilitation Project is funded separately from PCEP.

-- Continued review of and prepared responses for submittals and RFIs. - Completed Installation fencing for Tunnel 1 North, Tunnel 4 North, and Tunnel 4 South. - Completed Conductor Rail installation. - Completed Right of Way (ROW) fence signage.
+- Continued review of and prepared responses for submittals and RFIs. - Completed Installation of fencing at Tunnels 1 through 4. - Completed Conductor Rail installation. - Completed Right of Way (ROW) fence signage. - Feeder installation completed. - Completed installation of Post insulator.

 - Review and respond to submittals, RFIs, and SSWPs as needed.

-- Feeder cable reinstallation.

 - Terminate feeder wire, contact wire, and conductor rail.

 - Install signage inside all tunnels.

-- Install Post insulator.

 - Prepare OCS testing plan.

 - Review Spare Parts transmittal.

+- Punch List items.